rollup/plugins/packages/image/README.md

 🍣 A Rollup plugin which imports JPG, PNG, GIF, SVG, and WebP files.

-Images are encoded using base64, which means they will be 33% larger than the size on disk.
+In case you are not using inline SVG, images are encoded using base64, which means they will be 33% larger than the size on disk.
 You should therefore only use this for small images where the convenience of having them available on startup (e.g. rendering immediately to a canvas without co-ordinating asynchronous loading of several images) outweighs the cost.

 ## Requirements